shermanloan/scejson-doc/doc/appendix-history.md

 changes which may or may not be of interest to you.

 ## Release 2022-10-0
+* The [Balloon Payment Loans](module-construction.md) module has been made available in this release.
 * The [Construction Loans](module-construction.md) module has been made available in this release.
 * The [Fixed Principal Plus Interest Loans](module-principalplus.md) module has been made available in this release.
 * The [Interest Only Loans](module-interestonly.md) module has been made available in this release.
 * The [Single Payment Notes](module-singlepmt.md) module has been made available in this release.
 * The [Skip, Pickup and Irregular Payment Loans](module-irregular.md) module has